engrit-illinois/Report-AMTStatus/README.md

 ### -Unencrypted
 Optional switch.
-If specified, the `-TLS`, `-Port 16993`, and `AcceptSelfSignedCert` parameters are omitted when calling AMT cmdlets.
+If specified, the `-TLS`, `-Port 16993`, and `-AcceptSelfSignedCert` parameters are omitted when calling AMT cmdlets.
 As of something around v16.x.x.x of the AMT SDk/Intelvpro PowerShell module, unecrypted AMT connections were deprecated, making these new parameters necessary.
 The exact version where the deprecation caused failures when omitting these parameters is unknown to me, but it was sometime between v15.0.0.1 and 16.0.5.1.
 The `-AcceptSeldSignedCert` parameter was only added in v16.0.4.1, so if you're using an AMT version older than that, then you may need to specify this switch.